 Missions is a French science fiction television series.
 It tracks a group of astronauts on a mission to Mars.
 Set in the future, it depicts a mission to the planet Mars.

 This show merges elements of science fiction, drama, and mystery.
-The storyline revolves around a human-crewed mission to Mars and the challenges faced by the crew as they make significant discoveries.
+The storyline centers on a human-crewed mission to Mars and the challenges the crew faces as they make significant discoveries.

 For French Learners

-It lets you develop your space and science fiction vocabulary while engrossing in an exciting story.
+It lets you develop your space and science fiction vocabulary while being engrossed in an exciting story.
 Even if you’re a beginner in A2 French language exams, the show is easy to follow, thanks to context and recaps.

 28. Une chance de trop (No second chance)

-Une chance de trop (No Second Chance) is an impressive miniseries with six episodes.
+Une chance de trop (No Second Chance) is an impressive six-episode miniseries.
 This French TV show is incredibly intense.

 This is a story about a woman’s quest for revenge after her husband’s murder and her daughter’s abduction.
 Without police aid, she assumes responsibility for the investigation and actively tracks down the culprits.

 With its exquisite direction, addictive story, and flawless acting, this is a must-watch that will keep you entertained and moved.
-Harlan Coben’s thriller novel serves as the inspiration for the show.
+Harlan Coben’s thriller novel inspired the show.

 For French Learners

-The French TV series is challenging and tests your French knowledge.
-You should take advantage of this if you are at advanced level French like B2 or C1 of TCF or TEF, DELF or DALF!
+The French TV series is challenging and tests your knowledge of French.
+You should take advantage of this if you are at an advanced level of French, such as B2 or C1 on the TCF or TEF, or DELF or DALF.

 29. Lupin